 Stress and worry, in turn, can make symptoms worse.

-Anyone with psoriasis who is experiencing signs of depression or low mood should speak to a doctor about their concerns.
+Anyone with psoriasis who is experiencing signs of depression or low mood should talk with a doctor about their concerns.

 As doctors increasingly come to understand the mental health challenges that people with psoriasis face, more effective treatment will hopefully become available.